htmlctl / Category Page

 • sites that are mostly static, but need a few controlled dynamic capabilities

-• builders who prefer SSH, declarative state, and transparent infrastructure over black-box hosting
+• builders who prefer declarative state and transparent infrastructure over framework ceremony

 When not to use it